rqlite/rqlite.io/content/en/docs/API/non-deterministic/_index.md

 ]'
 ```

+#### CURRENT_TIME*
+Using `CURRENT_TIMESTAMP`, `CURRENT_TIME`, and `CURRENT_DATE` can also be problematic, depending on your use case.

 ## Try it out
-You can exmine how rqlite rewrites SQL statements, but without making any changes to the database.
+You can examine how rqlite rewrites SQL statements, but without making any changes to the database.
 Send any SQL statement to the special endpoint `/db/sql` and rqlite will return the rewritten statement.
-For example.
+For example:
 ```bash
 $ curl -XPOST 'localhost:4001/db/sql?pretty' -H "Content-Type: application/json" -d '[
 >      "INSERT INTO foo(v) VALUES(RANDOM())",